5 Best Text-to-Video AI Generators in 2026 (Compared)

 Many models still work best as short clips.
 PixVerse V6 supports 1-15 second generation in the official V6 docs, and the Extend generation API can continue a clip forward from an existing video.

 Generating a full minute in one go can lead to warping or continuity issues.
-I prefer creating shorter PixVerse clips, extending the best takes, and stitching scenes together in a controlled edit.
+We prefer creating shorter PixVerse clips, extending the best takes, and stitching scenes together in a controlled edit.

 Sora vs Veo vs PixVerse: which one is better in 2026?